-- 26. Metro Transit System has complied with all aspects of contractual agreements that would have a material effect on the financial statement in the event of noncompliance. - 27.
-The financial statements properly classify all funds and activities. - 28.
-Components of net position (net investment in capital assets; restricted; and unrestricted) are properly classified and, if applicable, approved. - 29.
-Metro Transit System has no derivative financial instruments such as contracts that could be assigned to someone else or net settled, interest rate swaps, collars or caps. - 30.
-Provisions for uncollectible receivables, if any, have been properly identified and recorded. - 31.
-Deposits and investments are properly classified, valued, and disclosed (including risk disclosures, collateralization agreements, valuation methods, and key inputs, as applicable). - 32.
-Provision, when material, has been made to reduce excess or obsolete inventories to their estimated net realizable value. - 33.
+- 26. Public Health Madison and Dane County has complied with all aspects of contractual agreements that would have a material effect on the financial statement in the event of noncompliance. - 27.
+There are no component units, joint ventures with an equity interest, or other related organizations required to be reported. - 28.
+The financial statements properly classify all funds and activities. - 29.
+Components of net position (net investment in capital assets; restricted; and unrestricted) and components of fund balance (nonspendable, restricted, committed, assigned and unassigned) are properly classified and, if applicable, approved. - 30.
+Public Health Madison and Dane County has no derivative financial instruments such as contracts that could be assigned to someone else or net settled, interest rate swaps, collars or caps. - 31.
+Provisions for uncollectible receivables, if any, have been properly identified and recorded. - 32.
+Expenses have been appropriately classified in or allocated to functions and programs in the statement of activities, and allocations have been made on a reasonable basis. - 33.
+Revenues are appropriately classified in the statement of activities within program revenues and general revenues. - 34.
+Deposits and investments are properly classified, valued, and disclosed (including risk disclosures, collateralization agreements, valuation methods, and key inputs, as applicable). - 35.
 Capital assets, including infrastructure and intangible assets, are properly capitalized, reported, and, if applicable, depreciated/amortized.
-Any known impairments have been recorded and disclosed. - 34.
-We have appropriately disclosed Metro Transit System's policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position are available and have determined that net position were properly recognized under the policy. - 35.
+Any known impairments have been recorded and disclosed. - 36.
+Tax-exempt bonds issued have retained their tax-exempt status. - 37.
+We have appropriately disclosed Public Health Madison and Dane County's policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position are available and have determined that net position were properly recognized under the policy.
+We have also disclosed our policy regarding which resources (that is, restricted, committed, assigned or unassigned) are considered to be spent first for expenditures for which more than one resource classification is available. - 38.
 We acknowledge our responsibility for the required supplementary information (RSI).
 The RSI is measured and presented within prescribed guidelines and the methods of measurement and presentation have not changed from those used in the prior period.
-We have disclosed to you any significant assumptions and interpretations underlying the measurement and presentation of the RSI. - 36.
-With respect to the supplementary information, (SI):
+We have disclosed to you any significant assumptions and interpretations underlying the measurement and presentation of the RSI. - 39.
+With respect to the supplementary information, (SI): - a.

-a.
 We acknowledge our responsibility for presenting the SI in accordance with accounting principles generally accepted in the United States of America, and we believe the SI, including its form and content, is fairly presented in accordance with accounting principles generally accepted in the United States of America.
-The methods of measurement and presentation of the SI have not changed from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary information.
+The methods of measurement and presentation of the SI have not changed from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary information. - a.

-a.
 If the SI is not presented with the audited financial statements, we will make the audited financial statements readily available to the intended users of the supplementary information no later than the date we issue the supplementary information and the auditor's report thereon.